Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach: Methodology

 In this context, DINOv2 enhances the ViT backbone’s generalization ability across heterogeneous modalities from ground-view to head-view, which often differ in their resolution, granularity and scene complexity.
 Compared to CNN-based models, ViT pretrained with DINOv2 tends to reserve long-range dependencies and semantic coherence, making it particularly effective for aligning multi-view features \citep{oquab2023dinov2}.
 In this context, we use the same encoder architecture to encode both VGI and RSI imagery to ensure a consistent feature extraction and facilitate efficient joint training, ultimately improving geolocalization accuracy and reliability in complex disaster response scenarios.

-Moreover, to further improve the cross-view geolocalization accuracy, we add an anchor-based reranking strategy \citep{deuser2024optimizing} as a post-processing step after the initial retrieval.
-In a nutshell, the reranking (as shwon in Figure \ref{fig:reranking}) helps to refine the initial retrieval ranking by selecting representative anchors (i.e., often the query and top results) and re-scoring candidates based on both their similarity to the query and their consistency with these anchors.
+Moreover, to further improve the cross-view geolocalization accuracy, we add an anchor-based reranking strategy \citep{deuser2024optimizing} as a post-processing step after the initial retrieval (See Appendix \ref{Appen_c}).

-Given the learned cross-view embedding space $\R_{CV}$ and a query embedding of VGI imagery $L_c\in\mathbb{R}^d$ and candidate RSI embeddings $\{L_s^i\}_{i=1}^N$, the initial retrieval computes a base cosine similarity as follows:

-By selecting the top-\(k\) retrieved items as anchors $\{a_j\}_{j=1}^k$, where $a_j\in\{L_s^i\}$, we can rescore each RSI candidate by combining query–candidate similarity and anchor–candidate consistency using the following equation:

-Where $\alpha\in[0,1].$ is a ratio to balance the query and anchor influence.
 As a result, the reranking process enforces local neighborhood consistency and mitigates potential mismatches from the initial retrieval.
-During disaster response, this is particularly helpful in complex scenes where noisy backgrounds or large viewpoint variations are common cases.
+For more details ablation, one can refer to \cite{deuser2024optimizing}.